-The barbarian in the gate-tower cupped his mouth.
+The man in the gate-tower cupped his mouth.
 “HO!” he called.
 “THE KING APPROACHES!”
 Iron pulleys creaked and clanked.
-A thirty-foot high, double-door entrance swung inward.
+The thirty-foot high, double-door entrance swung inward.

 “Rise,” Holly commanded.

 They rose.
 “My lord.
 What brings you to Reykafix?”
 Lubbock asked in a respectful growl.

-Lubbock turned to the lieutenant on his left.
+Lubbock turned to the soldier on his left.
 “Hor’glank.
 Muster the Orcs.”

 “No,” Holly said.
 “Indashi only.”

 “Of course.”
 He turned back to Hor’glank.
 “The humans, lieutenant.”

 Hor’glank jogged toward the guard shack and slipped inside.
 A second later, he jogged back over.

 “They are coming, Senior Warden.”

-Two guardsmen led a pair of rope-bound Indashi out from the prison hall, prodding them forward with spike-tipped poleaxes.
+Two guards led a pair of Indashi out from the hall, prodding them forward with spike-tipped poleaxes.
 Both prisoners halted before Holly, heads bowed.
 Draggled hair hung from their temples.

 “My king,” one of them rumbled.
 “I wish to apologize for—”

 “Please,” the prisoner on her left gasped. “ ’Twas a single night of drunken revelry!
 I’ll happily pay for—”

 “Interrupt me again and you’ll pay with your tongue.”

 The prisoner fell silent.
 All color drained from his face.

 “I shall excuse your mishap,” Holly said.
 “I shall grant you a quick death.”
 She stepped forward and punctured his throat.
 Her blade made a wet, sliding whisper as it slipped in and out.

 Holly’s victim fell to the ground, gasping and sputtering.
-The hole in his throat gushed and bubbled, welling with dark, arterial blood.
-Quiet shock rippled through the bystanders.
-The movement had been so businesslike, so blasé…like a malign magic trick.
+The hole in his throat gushed and bubbled.
+Quiet shock rippled through the guards; it had been so businesslike, so blasé…like a malign magic trick.